-Request by Priority Request Description Appropriation Request Amount (\$) Request 1: Arts Education Department: Ensuring All Oklahoma Schoolchildren Have Arts Education and Arts Learning in Communities Programs \$398,234 Request 2: Grants and Rural Outreach: Ensuring Arts Access for All Oklahomans \$504,964 Request 3: Visual Arts Department: Ensuring Access to Capitol Art Collections and Educational Programming \$129,568 Request 4: IT/Data/Technology/Administrative \$128,175 Request 5: Top Five Request Subtotal: \$1,160,941 Total Increas e above FY-21 Budget (including all requests) \$ 1,160,941 Difference be tween Top Five requests and total requests: \$0 Does the agency have any costs associated with the Pathfinder retirement system and federal employees?
+Request by Priority Request Description Appropriation Request Amount (\$) Request 1: Arts Education and Arts Learning \$223,905 Request 2: Grants and Riural Outreach \$284,594 Request 3: Visual and Public Art \$450,812 Request 4: Request 5: Top Five Request Subtotal: \$959,311 Total Increas se above FY-21 Budget (including all requests) \$ 959,311 Difference be etween Top Five requests and total requests: \$0

+Does the agency have any costs associated with the Pathfinder retirement system and federal employees?

 N/A

-How would the agency be affected by receiving the same appropriation for FY '22 as was received in FY '21?
+How would the agency be affected by receiving the same appropriation for FY '23 as was received in FY '22?
 (Flat/ 0% change)

-A flat appropriation for FY2022 would impact our ability to sustain and/or continue our agency's Arts in Alternative Education grantmaking program as well as the suspension of our Arts in Military Initiative.
-These two programs are aligned with the state's focus on criminal justice reform and preventative measures as well as creative workforce development.
-In addition, the Arts and the Military Initiative aligns with the state's focus on the long-term health and reintegration of our military service members, veterans, and thier families into society, the workforcece, and community engagement.
+A flat appropriation for FY2023 would impact our ability to sustain and/or continue our agency's Arts in Alternative Education grantmaking program as well as the suspension of our Arts in Military Initiative.
+These two programs are aligned with the state's fous on criminal justice reform and preventative measures as well as creative workforce development.
+In addition, the Arts and the Military Initiative aligns with the state's focus on the long-term health and reintegration of our military service members, veterans, and thier families into society, the workforece, and community engagement.
 Both programs have received national recognition and are programs that elevate Oklahoma's leadership in two key areas.
 Other programs of the Oklahoma Arts Council would alse be evaluated in a flat funding scenario.

-How would the agency handle a 2% appropriation reduction in FY '22?
+How would the agency handle a 2% appropriation reduction in FY '23?

-A 2% reduction from our FY2022 state appropriation would total \$55,985 resulting in our total reductions to \$2,743,280, or nearly 50% since FY2009 (nearly \$5.2 million state appropriation in FY2009).
-The two programs of the agency that are currently the priorities of the agency and would be most vulnerable to elimination are: 1) Arts in Alternative Education grant category (revolving funds available for FY2021 are estimated to be less than \$5,000; 2) Oklahoma Arts and the Military Initiative program is currently receiving private funding support but our ability to grow this important program would be in jeopardy.
+A 2% reduction from our FY2023 state appropriation would total \$60,084 resulting in our total reductions to \$2,743,280, or nearly 50% since FY2009 (nearly \$5.2 million state appropriation in FY2009).
+The two programs of the agency that are currently the priorities of the agency and would be most vulnerable to elimination are: 1) Arts in Alternative Education grant category (revolving funds available for FY2021 are estimated to be less than \$5,000); 2) Oklahoma Arts and the Military Initiative program is currently receiving private funding support but our ability to grow this important program would be in jeopardy.
 In addition, in terms of operations, the more than \$55,000 additional reduction would strain our entire staff which has been working tirelessly to support the field to respond to the pandemic.
 Additional cuts would also impact grant reach and access, as it would further reduce all grant programs and these organizations have had catastrophic loss of revenue due to the cancellation or reduction of event capacity, etc. The broadest impact is the 432 schools and organizations throughout the state, particularly those located in rural communities, that receive approximately 40% of our grant awards.
 These communities depend on our grant funds in order to raise required private matching funding for their programs that they provide in their respective communities.
 Our grant funding is seed dollars that schools and organizations use to leverage private funding for education, economic development, and quality of life initiatives in their communities.